SoftwareAG/cumulocity-self-service-certification/docs/vendor-requirements.md

 # Vendor Requirements for Device Certification

-This document provides guidance on which requirements a connector/agent needs to fulfill to be successfully certifyable using the Cumulocity IoT certification tool.
+This document provides guidance on which requirements a connector/agent needs to fulfill to be successfully certifiable using the Cumulocity IoT certification tool.
 The device certification process requires all connectors / agents that run on devices to follow standards and integration best practices.
-This means that more fields are mandatory for a certified device compared to platform minium requirements.
+This means that more fields are mandatory for a certified device compared to platform minimum requirements.
 The following section, [Device Registration](#device-registration), covers the registration processes for connectors/agents using either the MQTT API or the REST API.
 The mandatory capabilities are described in section [Foundation Capabilities](#foundation-capabilities-for-vendor-device-certification-mandatory).
 All advanced capabilities are part of the section [Extended Capabilities](#extended-capabilities-for-vendor-device-certification-optional).

 # Device Registration